Hibikino-Musashi-Home/pumas_nav2/README.md

 }
 ```

-These ROS2 version details are described in:
+The ROS2 version details are described in:

 ```
 @article{contreras:2025,